-Famous for their colourful festivals, Brazilians are not all samba and caipirinhas; but many of them do like a good dancing and party!
+Famous for their colourful festivals, Brazilians are not all samba and caipirinhas, although many of them do like a good dancing and party!
 Even Andre, our quiet host in Rio, likes to shake his hips on some wild forró nights.

 Besides partying and sensually dancing, Brazilians are also very friendly.
 They will eagerly strike up a conversation anywhere and come out of their way to help you out.
-If we’ve read somewhere that a smile was the most universal language, we saw it particularly in Brazil.
-Even if you’re shy, let yourself go: talking to strangers on your travel is a surefire way to make lifelong memories.
+We’ve read somewhere that a smile was the most universal language, and we saw that particularly in Brazil.
+Even if you’re shy, let yourself go: talking to strangers on your travel is a sure-fire way to make lifelong memories.

 Is backpacking in Brazil safe?

-Apart from the big cities, like Rio de Janeiro, São Paulo or Salvador de Bahía, the Brazilian medium and small towns are just as safe as anywhere else.
+Outside of the big cities –e.g. Rio de Janeiro, São Paulo or Salvador de Bahía– the Brazilian medium and small towns are just as safe as anywhere else.
 In Curitiba or Porto Alegre, we walked on the streets at night without problem and never felt in danger.

-In those big cities the huge differences between rich and poor resulted in the favelas, poor neighbourhoods controlled by drug trafficking and crime.
-It’s not enough to just avoid these neighbourhoods: one needs to be more careful than usual anywhere in these cities.
+In those big cities, the huge differences between rich and poor resulted in the favelas, poor neighbourhoods controlled by drug trafficking and crime.
+It’s not enough to just avoid these neighbourhoods: one needs to be more careful than usual in all parts of town.

 Don’t ever walk on the streets at night – rather take an official taxi or an Uber.
 During the day, don’t show valuables, keep your bag at hand and avoid some neighbourhoods completely.
 It’s good to ask on your arrival at your accommodation which areas you should avoid.
 Luckily, the police watches over a wide number of touristy places.

-Yes, in the big cities, one needs to practice precautions that are hardly known in Europe.
+Yes, in the big cities, one needs to be careful.
 But still, it’s absolutely possible to enjoy these places without any problem.
 Read our tips on how to stay safe in Rio de Janeiro.

 Many of the best landmarks in Brazil, such as the Iguaçu Falls or the Amazon Rainforest are rather safe areas.
 Wherever you go, it’s a good idea to subscribe to a travel insurance.